Skip to Content

 5. MS4 Responsible Authority

-1. The MS4 responsible authority is designated as the EHSRM Department.
+1. The MS4 responsible authority is designated as the EHSREM Department.

-1. Qualified personnel in EHSRM have the primary responsibility to inspect for compliance with the MS4 General Permit.
+1. Qualified personnel in EHSREM have the primary responsibility to inspect for compliance with the MS4 General Permit.

 3. The MS4 responsible authority will perform only complaint-based inspections on sites less than one acre in size.
 If non-compliance persists, the MS4 responsible authority may perform intermittent site inspections to ensure ongoing compliance.